Video shows attack on LA officer inside police station

 In the video, the officer is seen walking across the lobby to the station’s open glass door as Guzman walks inside.
 They appear to have a heated exchange, in which the officer is forced to walk backwards as Guzman gets closer and closer to him.
 The officer points outside and Guzman leaves for just seconds before he returns, walking up to the officer and swinging at his head.

-Guzman swings again and knocks the officer to the ground and several items fall out of his equipment belt.
+He swings again and knocks the officer to the ground and several items fall out of his equipment belt.
 They grapple on the floor and the man appears to pull the officer’s handgun out of its holster, striking him four times in the head.
-The officer knocks the weapon out of Guzman’s hand but he grabs it again.
+The officer knocks the weapon out of his hand but he grabs it again.

 Guzman, on his knees as the officer is on his back, points the weapon at the officer’s chest — just inches away.
 Guzman runs away as another officer, the station’s watch commander, comes into the video’s frame.

 The watch commander exchanges gunfire with Guzman as he’s leaving through the front door, police said, before taking cover as the first officer lays on the lobby floor.
+No one was injured in the shooting.

 A third officer arrives at the end of the clip, with a gun drawn, and together they approach the now-closed door as the footage ends.